RyanCRJ/RyanCRJ.github.io/_posts/2021-07-27-tensor-flow-apple-M1.md

 layout: post
 title: Tensorflow Installation on Apple M1 Macs
 subtitle: power your M1 chip for deep learning
+excerpt:
+  The M1 chip in Apple's latest Mac contains a powerful new 8-Core CPU and up to 8-core GPU that are optimized for ML training tasks right on the Mac.
 thumbnail-img: /assets/img/apple_m1.jpg
 share-img: /assets/img/apple_m1.jpg
 tags: [platform]